 It's the journey

 Importantly, the value of NPS is not just in the score.
-The value comes from the process, from establishing a structured method of client listening and then focusing the entire organisation around 'learning from and acting on' the valuable feedback that comes in.
+It comes from the process – regular client listening and then acting on what clients say.
 This process is the fuel that drives a continuous service improvement culture – the true source of sustainable growth.